 Can Narcissism Point To Something Else?

-If your partner has a narcissistic personality trait, it could mean that he or she felt abandoned or were not loved as a child.
+If your partner has a narcissistic personality trait, it could mean that he or she felt abandoned or was not loved as a child.
 Also, your partner may have had to struggle a lot as a child to get what they needed.
 They would have had to put in a lot of effort to move out of any feelings of self-despair and confusion.

 6 Adverse Effects Of Narcissism On Relationship